 If the measurement is greater than a 1/8” difference, you need to remove and replace your lawn tractor blade with a new blade.

 If you do find a bent blade, you should check the spindle housing for damage.
 When the blade impact is significant, you may have damage to the bearing or spindle.

 A blade that has a crack in it must be replaced right away.
 You risk metal breaking off and flying out of your lawn tractor at high speeds.

 Items that Can Damage Your Lawn Tractor Blades

 You can prevent some damage to your blades by removing items from your yard, but you can’t prevent all damage.
 Here are a few items that can damage a lawn tractor mower blade:

-Items left in your yard like sticks, stones and even toys can damage your lawn tractor blade.
+Items left in your yard like sticks, stones, and even toys can damage your lawn tractor blade.
 The blades spin fast.
 The speed of the blade and impact with a solid item can cause your blade to become chipped or bent.
-Significant impact can send vibrations through your lawn tractor when your blades become unbalance or you have spindle damage.
+Significant impact can send vibrations through your lawn tractor when your blades become unbalanced or you have spindle damage.

 - Sand & Debris

 Sand and debris wear out lawn tractor blades prematurely.
 A lawn that is thinly covered in grass will suck more dirt into the mower deck than a lawn that is covered with a thick blanket of grass.
 Blades wear faster in dirty dusty conditions.

 There really isn’t much you can do to combat the sandy conditions besides waiting for your grass to grow in and become a thick covering on your yard.
 Just make sure you are regularly sharpening your blades and replacing them when they become extremely worn.